 Compression and Encryption

-CloudBerry supports on-point compression and encryption.
-Compression allows you to save space (and thus money) on the storage of your choice and time when performing backup.
-With AES-256 encryption and encrypted upload channels, you can be sure that all your files are safe.
+Compression allows you to reduce storage (and thus save money) while improving backup time.
+With AES-256 encryption, you can be sure that all your files are protected.

 System State and System Image